Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Plan for surgery.
-Your provider may check that your blood is clotting normally before surgery to ensure you’re not at risk of losing too much blood.
+• Plan for surgery: Your provider may check that your blood is clotting normally before surgery to be sure there’s no risk of serious blood loss.

 Test Details